 How many placements do you do per year?

-This can be a good indicator of the agency’s success in making solid matches.
+This can be a good indicator of the agency’s success in making solid connections.
 Achieving placements can depend on a wide variety of factors, and you don’t want to go with an agency that has either far too many or none at all.
-This could mean there is either little to no care taken in the matching process, or that it is far too stringent.
+This could mean there is either little to no care taken in the connection process, or that it is far too stringent.

 How many birthmothers are you working with?